Step-By-Step guide: how to make money online for beginners & start an online business!

 If you’re in the cooking, Pinterest can be a brilliant source of traffic,

-(Actually, Pinterest is often overlooked in many niches – definitely one to explore!)
+(Actually, Pinterest is often overlooked in many niches – some people drive traffic exclusively from Pinterest).

 Take a look on the different social media channels for posts within your own niche and see how well they convert to that particular channel.

 You will most likely want to set up completely separate accounts that are just based on your new website niche, rather than personal accounts.